 Work In Progress Branches

-Git can only sync data stored as a commit, so Metro automatically commits uncommitted changes to a temporary WIP branch when switch
+Git can only sync data stored as a commit, so Metro automatically commits uncommitted changes to a temporary WIP branch when switch and sync are used.

 There can be a WIP branch for each base branch in the repository; the name of the

-WIP branch is the name of the base branch with the suffix #wip
+WIP branch is the name of the base branch with the suffix #wip appended.

 When you switch or sync a branch, Metro will automatically restore the changes in the WIP branch to your working directory.